Samratnitesh/Movies-Recommender-System/README.md

 Welcome to the Movie Recommender System project!
 This system utilizes the TMDB dataset, containing a vast array of movies, to create a personalized Netflix-like movie recommender.
 The recommendation system is based on Content-Based Filtering, leveraging techniques such as CountVectorizer and Cosine Distance.

+![Screenshot of streamlit app of movie recommender system])(Screenshot 2024-04-02 153055.png)

 ## Features
 - Content-Based Filtering: The system recommends movies based on the similarity of their content, considering features like genres, keywords, and other relevant information.